Frewacom/pywalfox/README.md

    After you have copied over the manifest to the correct path, make sure to also update the `path` property in the copied manifest.
 The `path` should point to `<path-to-python-site-packages>/pywalfox/bin/main.sh` (or `win.bat` if you are on Windows).

-   If it is still not working, you could try reinstalling Firefox, see [#14](https://github.com/Frewacom/pywalfox/issues/14).
+   If it still does not work, try reinstalling Firefox, see [#14](https://github.com/Frewacom/pywalfox/issues/14).

 - `stderr output from native app pywalfox: <installation-path>/main.sh: line 3: pywalfox: command not found` Pywalfox assumes that the `pywalfox` executable is in your `PATH`.